-- Duplicate processing activities
+- Duplicate processing easily

-- Export record to Excel or PDF
+- Export your registers easily in Excel or PDF format

 Have you already used Excel for your data processing?
 A transfer option lets you quickly and securely integrate your data into the Data Legal Drive platform.

 The GDPR record of processing activities is an instrument that is essential for your compliance and allows you to identify your personal data processing activities.

 The aim is to protect personal data within your company correctly and to help you respect individual rights and freedoms.